RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros2_docker.md

 # ROS2 with Docker

 ## Installing ROS-Foxy on Docker
 Say that you are using Windows or macOS, which do not support ROS/ROS2.
-Or, say that you want to work with `F1Tenth-Gym-ROS`, which uses ROS-Foxy (<span style="color: red;">and we definitely do in this Bootcamp!</span>).
+Or, say that you want to work with `F1Tenth-Gym-ROS`, which uses ROS-Foxy (❗and we definitely do in this Bootcamp❗).
 In this case, you would need Ubuntu 20.04 to run ROS-Foxy natively.
 Otherwise, you would need to use Docker.

 For example, the steps are as follows if you are using Ubuntu 22.04: